eslint/eslint/docs/rules/no-unused-vars.md

 /*eslint no-unused-vars: "error"*/
 /*global some_unused_var*/

-//It checks variables you have defined as global some_unused_var = 42;
+// It checks variables you have defined as global some_unused_var = 42;

 var x;

-var y = 10;
+// Write-only variables are not considered as used. var y = 10;
 y = 5;

+// A read for a modification of itself is not considered as used. var z = 0;
+z = z + 1;

 // By default, unused arguments cause warnings.
 (function(foo) {